stevearc/conform.nvim/README.md

 - [shfmt](https://github.com/mvdan/sh) - A shell parser, formatter, and interpreter with `bash` support.
 - [sql_formatter](https://github.com/sql-formatter-org/sql-formatter) - A whitespace formatter for different query languages.
 - [sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
+- [sqlfmt](https://docs.sqlfmt.com) - sqlfmt formats your dbt SQL files so you don't have to.
+It is similar in nature to Black, gofmt, and rustfmt (but for SQL).
 - [squeeze_blanks](https://www.gnu.org/software/coreutils/manual/html_node/cat-invocation.html#cat-invocation) - Squeeze repeated blank lines into a single blank line via `cat -s`.
 - [standardjs](https://standardjs.com) - JavaScript Standard style guide, linter, and formatter.
 - [standardrb](https://github.com/standardrb/standard) - Ruby's bikeshed-proof linter and formatter.